 Clair has a bachelor’s degree in psychology from Clark Atlanta University and a master’s degree in community counseling from Argosy University.
 She is a Nationally Certified Counselor (NCC) and a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland.
-Clair is currently the Workforce Strategist for Associated Black Charities where she is responsible for overseeing the implementation of the organization’s workforce strategy and working with the leadership team to develop, design, and implement innovative workforce strategies that will help ABC achieve it’s mission.
+As an Academy Fellow, Clair served as Workforce Strategist for Associated Black Charities where she was responsible for overseeing the implementation of the organization’s workforce strategy and working with the leadership team to develop, design, and implement innovative workforce strategies to help ABC achieve its mission.
 This includes oversight of the Volunteer Career Mentoring program, the Board Pipeline Professional Leadership Development training, implementing an incumbent worker strategy in the STEM sectors and bridging the gap between workforce and racial equity through a newly formed “Community of Practice” for workforce practitioners.
 In Clair’s previous role, she was the program director for Maryland New Directions (MND), where she was responsible for the day-to-day management of the organization, oversaw all training activities for staff and clients, provided one-on-one counseling services for individuals struggling with grief, loss, trauma, depression, or challenges due to unemployment, and supervised and guided a team of six direct service providers, as well as graduate-level counseling interns.

 Some of Clair’s most notable accomplishments include:

 - 2012 – Clair developed MND’s first industry-specific program which now enrolls over 100 people per year.
 This program, known as the Maritime, Transportation, Distribution and Logistics (MTDL) training program, prepares Baltimore city residents for entry level employment in the transportation industry and affords many Baltimore city residents an opportunity to earn industry-recognized certifications, along with family-sustaining wages.